 From the standpoint of the Indian government, the Revised DTAA will tackle the long pending complaint of suspected treaty abuse, preventing double non-taxation and round-tripping of funds, and improving transparency in tax matters.
 Additionally, the grandfathering provision for capital gains in the Revised DTAA up to April 1, 2017 will provide relief to existing structures.

 It appears that India and Singapore will now enter into fresh discussions to renegotiate the India-Singapore double taxation avoidance agreement.
+See our update on amendments to the double taxation avoidance agreement between India and Singapore here.

 Permanent Establishment Issues